Wednesday, June 12, 2013

 Bonus Room - BEFORE

-Fortunately, we had some extra furniture on hand.
-Remember that mammoth workstation from the dining room?
+Fortunately, we had some extra furniture on hand thanks to a mammoth workstation from the dining room.
 It worked so much better separated into two units in the bonus room.
 With a few pieces of art, a television, and a rug, buyers can now envision the room as real bonus.

 Bonus Room - AFTER